stillbigjosh/adaptix-graph-c2/README.md

 **For authorized red team and penetration testing use only.**

-For a full walkthrough with screenshots, see the [deployment guide](https://stillbigjosh.github.io/writeup.html?file=writeups/adaptix-graph-c2.md).
+For a full walkthrough, see the [deployment guide](https://stillbigjosh.github.io/writeup.html?file=writeups/adaptix-graph-c2.md).

 ## Prerequisites